Czeko-baton/CopyBin/README.md

 # CopyBin
-Project of making Clone of HasteBin app from beginning and putting on AWS.
+Project of making Clone of HasteBin app with retro visual style, before was purchased by Toptal.

 CopyBin is a pastebin-style web application that allows users to share text snippets online.
-The main purpose of HasteBin is to provide a quick and easy way to share code, configuration files, or other text-based content that can be easily accessed from anywhere in the world.
+The main purpose of CopyBin is to provide a quick and easy way to share code, configuration files, or other text-based content that can be easily accessed from anywhere in the world.
 The duplicate function provides the ability to open, edit, save, and re-share the code, allowing for convenient and efficient collaboration.